giellatekno/neahttadigisanit/neahtta/neahtta/configs/README.md

 # About configs

+**Obsolete!**: Anders: A lot of information in this file is obsolete / unusued!

 Because paths in the configs likely must change depending on the place the service is running, the .in files are the only things checked in.
 Make a copy and change the necessary paths to FSTs and such, and run the service with that.